The next wave of Fortnite Creative and what it means for brands

 As gaming culture drives a whole generation forward, meet your audiences in their preferred channels

-The ability to socialise and build together with like-minded communities is the biggest value driver for gamers today, and immersive gameplay will be a way for brands to build stronger connections with their audiences, boost brand awareness, and stand out while making truly creative and engaging content.
+The ability to socialize and build together with like-minded communities is the biggest value driver for gamers today, and immersive gameplay will be a way for brands to build stronger connections with their audiences, boost brand awareness, and stand out while making truly creative and engaging content.